antony-jr/insight/README.md

 Download the **binary** and **mark it executable** as mentioned in the **table below** , This **does not depend on anything** this can even run in a live boot **without installing anything**, Have fun!

 **Note**: If the version below did not work try a older version which can be downloaded from the releases page.
+You can also download experimental AppImages from **Development Builds** in the releases page.

 <p align="center">